geoloqi/Geoloqi-Android-SDK/README.md

 If you have not already installed the [Android SDK][android-sdk] do so now!
 It's also a good idea to make sure you're running the latest version.

+> Note: This documentation assumes the reader understands the Android SDK
+> at a basic level and knows how to build a simple Android project.
+>
+> If you find yourself struggling with the concepts outlined below, you might
+> benefit from looking over the [Android Developer Docs][android-docs].

 Constants
 ---------